Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Gaithersburg, Maryland Ranked
+Top Grease Trap Cleaning Companies in Gaithersburg, Maryland Ranked

 For any restaurant, hotel, or cafeteria in Gaithersburg, managing fats, oils, and grease (FOG) is a critical operational and legal requirement.
 Regular grease trap and interceptor maintenance is not just a best practice; it's mandated by local authorities like Montgomery County and the DC Water Authority to protect the public sewer system from costly clogs and blockages.
 Neglecting this essential service can lead to severe fines, emergency closures, and far more expensive remediation costs.
 This guide outlines the key regulations, servicing schedules, and practical steps for maintaining compliance and a smoothly running kitchen in Gaithersburg.